How are we supposed to do Christian cultural engagement?

 It is not my intent to be overly critical.
 But we older Christians must shoulder the blame for these abysmal cultural statistics.
 Without teaching and mentoring, it is understandable why many young Christians are embarrassed to discuss their faith.
 Not to mention the ones who won’t even admit to being Christians.

+II.
 An Embarrassing Example of Christian Evangelism

 In the early 1990s, I practiced in a culturally diverse community.
 In general, I appreciated the tolerance of people of different belief systems.
 Despite our differences, they were willing to discuss my Christian faith.
 Provided that I politely listened to their views.